david-inf/deep-learning-applications/README.md

 ### :three: PEFT study on BERT

-Efficient way for finetuning BERT on rotten tomatoes dataset using `PEFT` library
+Efficient way for finetuning BERT on the rotten tomatoes dataset using `PEFT` library.

+The idea is to perform model selection on BERT-family models (full-finetuning and few LoRA configs) for the text classification task, then we deploy the best BERT on the test split.